azmolmiah/salafi-directory/readme.md

 ## API Specifications

-> Create the backend for a Salafi directory website.
-The frontend/UI can be created by your team .
-The html/css template has been created and can be used as a reference for functionality.
+> Backend specification's below for a Salafi directory API.

-### Marakiz
+### Organanisations

-- List all markiz in the database
+- List all organisations based on type of organisation in the database
   - Pagination
   - Select specific fields in result
   - Limit number of results
   - Filter by fields
-- Search markaz by radius from postcode
+- Search organisation by radius from postcode
   - Use a geocoder to get exact location and coords from a single address field
-- Get single markaz
+- Get single organisation
-- Create new markaz
+- Create new organisation
   - Authenticated users only
   - Must have the role "publisher"
-  - Only one account per markaz
+  - Only one account per organisation
   - Field validation via Mongoose
-- Upload a photo or logo for markaz
+- Upload a photo or logo for organisation
   - Publisher only
   - Photo will be uploaded to local filesystem
-- Update markaz
+- Update organisation
   - Publisher only
   - Validation on update
-- Delete markaz
+- Delete organisation
   - Publisher only

+## Markaz Related API Section

 ### Duwat's